Bell Flavors & Fragrances

-Bell Flavors & Fragrances is an American multinational manufacturer of flavors; fragrances; botanicals and ingredients.
-Bell is privately held by the Heinz family.
-Bell Flavors & Fragrances was founded in 1912, as the William M. Bell Company in Chicago, Illinois.
+Bell Flavors & Fragrances is an American multinational manufacturer of flavors, fragrances, botanicals and ingredients, privately owned by the Heinz family.
+It was founded in 1912 as the William M. Bell Company in Chicago, Illinois.
 The founder had previously been a flavor chemist with Kraft Foods in their confectionery and caramel division.
 In the early years, Bell sold his flavors to local shops and candy companies.

 History

-Early Years
+Early years

 In 1912, Bell Flavors & Fragrances began as the William M. Bell Company founded in Chicago, Illinois.
-Mr. Bell’s flavors were extremely innovative in the flavor industry.
-His previous education as a flavor chemist in confections gave him a great understanding of flavors, but it was his creative nature that captured his customers’ tastes.
-In the early years, William M. Bell sold his creative flavors to local ice cream parlors, grocery stores, and soda pop shops.
+In the early years, William M. Bell sold his flavors to local ice cream parlors, grocery stores, and soda pop shops.

-In 1930, the William M. Bell Company’s flavors became so demanding Bell had to expand.
-His first manufacturing facility was on West Grand Avenue in Chicago, Illinois.
-The location proved to be ideal, as Chicago quickly became the “Candy Capital of the World.”
-Today there is no “Candy Capital of the World,” but Chicago still ranks high in productivity in the confectionery market, as well as other food and beverage markets.

 50's -60's

 In 1959, FEMA (Flavor Extract Manufacturing Association), led by Edward N. Heinz, took its first steps to establish the FEMA GRAS Program.

 In 1960 the FEMA GRAS (Generally Recognized as Safe) program launches and would serve as the primary body for the safety evaluation of food flavorings for the flavor industry, and the public through its GRAS assessment of flavoring substances.

 In 1968, Edward N. Heinz decided to leave his job at Food Materials and purchase his own company, The Wm.
 M. Bell Company from Theonett & Co.
 The Wm.
 M. Bell Company stayed in the Grand Avenue plant and leased office and manufacturing space from Theonett & Co.
 At the time of the purchase, Wm.
 M. Bell Co. had two employees, Mr. Harold Mathews and Ms. Anne Erlandson.